-Source: https://estesrockets.com/get-started/
+Source: https://estesrockets.com/get-started/ Based on the Model Rocket Safety Code of the National Association of Rocketry

 Prepare for emergencies.
 Follow your Emergency Action Plan (EAP) and always have a first aid kit available.
 Know ahead of time where the nearest emergency room is located.
 For this activity, have a specific preparedness plan in case of grass fires.